samieze/aMuSE/README.md

 #### DCEP-Ambrosia

 The directory `DCEP-Ambrosia` contains the implementation of distributed complex event processing using Microsoft Ambrosia.
-The query processor can alternatively be started as a simulation instead of Ambrosia.
+The query processor can alternatively be started as a simulation which does not require to locally set up Ambrosia.

 #### Inputs